 If a student in crisis needs help contacting CAPS or would like to be escorted to CAPS, please come to the Department Office, Second Floor of the Old Scripps Building, or contact the Graduate Coordinator, Gilbert Bretado, 858-534-1694.

 At SIO, we have a department-specific Student Parent Group that you can join.
-It is administered by Student-Mom Angelica Rodriguez who would be happy to answer any questions you may have regarding this group.

 The UCSD Student Parent Resources website lists a variety of resources you have access to as a student.
 Some essential ones include: